You stay classy, San Diego.

 As a side note, how cute are the street lights?
 I loved the palm trees.

 Next I walked north to Little Italy.
 I loved the entrance at India Street (yep, that’s the name of the main street) with purple bougainvilleas greeting you at either side.
-I stopped at one of the many restaurants for lunch and treated myself to a pepperoni calzone: my first but definitely not my last.
+I stopped at one of the many restaurants for lunch and treated myself to a pepperoni calzone.
+It was my first but definitely not my last.
 Most of the stores were decorated in red and green so you could imagine (and perhaps hope) you were in actual Italy.

 From here I continued west to the water for a seaside walk, passing a submarine, a large navy vessel and pirate ships.
 They may or may not have been inhabited by pirates but that’s what they looked like.
 There is a footpath that stretches all the way along, so make sure you take some time to have a wander when in town.